 The Morris County Online Bid System provides a range of opportunities for participating vendors and municipalities, as well as publicly available bid information for interested citizens.

-The Board of Chosen Freeholders must take action to approve the bills to be paid at each meeting.
+The Board of County Commissioners must take action to approve the bills to be paid at each meeting.
 Read Bill Lists.

 Annually, the County is required to have an annual audit conducted by a Registered Municipal Accountant.